ME 755-756 - Senior Design Project

 Baja SAE Vehicle

-The Team built a turbojet engine out of an automotive diesel turbocharger.
-The engine will run on diesel and propane and temperatures and engine speed will be monitored.
+The Turbojet Engine Team built a turbojet engine out of an automotive diesel turbocharger.
+The engine will run on diesel and propane.

 Laser Optimization Module